by Ian Mann

 The Los Angeles Guitar Quartet (John Dearman – 7 String Guitar, Matthew Greif, William Kanengiser, Scott Tennant – Classical Guitars)

 After a lengthy tenure with Nonesuch Records the celebrated guitarist and composer Pat Metheny has switched labels and signed a new deal with BMG’s Modern Recordings imprint.

 Metheny’s first release for his new label comes as something of a surprise.
 It features two major new works, “Four Paths Of Light” and “Road To The Sun”, both composed by Metheny but actually performed by others.

-The movements of the solo guitar suite “Four Paths Of Light” are performed by the leading classical guitarist Justin Vieaux, while the six part “Road To The Sun” is played by the members of The Los Angeles Guitar Quartet.
+The movements of the solo guitar suite “Four Paths Of Light” are performed by the leading classical guitarist Jason Vieaux, while the six part “Road To The Sun” is played by the members of The Los Angeles Guitar Quartet.

 Metheny himself only fully appears on one track, and even this is presented as a “bonus” offering.
 He is featured playing his custom made 42 string Pikasso guitar on an arrangement of the Arvo Part composition “Fur Alina”.

 For a first release on a new label the album represents a pretty radical step.
 In terms of sheer boldness it ranks right up there with “Song X”, Metheny’s decidedly challenging collaboration with Ornette Coleman that marked his 1985 début for Geffen following his switch from ECM.